dcarbone/php-fhir-parser/README.md

-# php-fhir-parser
+# No longer maintained

-Parser library that will interpret output from a FHIR server into PHP objects
+This library will no longer be maintained in favor of [PHPFHIR](https://github.com/dcarbone/php-fhir)